DamnWidget/manjaro-custom-packages/README.md

 ## PKGBUILD Sources

-The PKGBUILD souurces can be found in:
+The PKGBUILD sources can be found in:
 - https://github.com/DamnWidget/packages-core
 - https://github.com/DamnWidget/packages-extra